If

 This student added to their bank of general knowledge as above,

-plus demonstrated his or her ability to apply that knowledge
+plus demonstrated his or her ability to apply that knowledge in

-knowledge in addition to storing it for recall.
+in addition to storing it for recall.

 A: